Azure/azure-service-operator/docs/hugo/content/introduction/multitenant-deployment.md

 Running the operator in multi-tenant mode requires one deployment to handle webhooks (since webhook configurations are cluster-level resources) and then a deployment for each tenant, each with its own credentials and set of namespaces that it watches for Azure resources.
 To deploy the operator in multi-tenant mode the release YAML has been split into two parts:

-1. Cluster-wide resources:
+1. **Cluster-wide resources**:
-   * Custom resource definitions for the Azure resources
+   * Custom resource definitions for the Azure resources.

-   * Cluster roles for managing those resources
+   * Cluster roles for managing those resources.

-   * The `azureserviceoperator-system` namespace containing the deployment and service to run the operator.
+   * The `azureserviceoperator-system` namespace containing the deployment and service to handle ASO webhooks.
-     The webhook deployment of the operator is configured to run in webhook-only mode.
+     The webhook service is a deployment of the ASO operator image, but configured to run in webhook-only mode.
-     It doesn't require any Azure credentials, since this operator never talks to ARM, only to the kubernetes API server.
+     It won't try to reconcile Azure resources with ARM, and so doesn't need Azure credentials.

    * Webhook configuration referring to that service.

-2. Per-tenant resources:
+2. **Per-tenant resources**:
    * A namespace containing the deployment to run the tenant operator, configured for watchers-only mode.

    * The `aso-controller-settings` secret defining the Azure credentials that should be used, and the set of namespaces that this operator will watch for Azure resources.

    * A cluster role binding enabling the per-tenant operator's service account to manage the Azure resources.

 ## Example files
 Examples of the deployment YAML files are available on the release page for ASO v2 releases from [v2.0.0-alpha.5](https://github.com/Azure/azure-service-operator/releases/tag/v2.0.0-alpha.5).
-The cluster-wide file `multitenant-cluster_v2.0.0-alpha.5.yaml` can be used as-is (the webhook operator namespace is fixed as `azureserviceoperator-system`), but the namespaces and cluster role binding in the per-tenant file `multitenant-tenant_v2.0.0-alpha.5.yaml` will need to be updated from `tenant1` to the desired name for each tenant.
+The cluster-wide file `multitenant-cluster_v2.0.0-alpha.5.yaml` can be used as-is (the webhook deployment namespace is fixed as `azureserviceoperator-system`), but the namespaces and cluster role binding in the per-tenant file `multitenant-tenant_v2.0.0-alpha.5.yaml` will need to be updated from `tenant1` to the desired name for each tenant.

 ## Per-tenant configuration